Legal & Policies

 Thomas LEQUEUX Consultings

-This Privacy Policy describes how Thomas LEQUEUX Consulting collects, uses, processes, and protects the personal data of users of the Excel add-in Opti', accessible from the website https://lequeux-thomas.com/addin/
+This Privacy Policy describes how Thomas LEQUEUX Consulting collects, uses, processes and protects the personal data of users of the Opti' Excel add-in and the associated web application, accessible from https://lequeux-thomas.com/addin/ and https://myoptibot.com.

 1. Data Controller